 All students need a semester-by-semester academic plan.
-Raritan Valley students will be able to use a new degree audit tool called DegreeWorks to create a report called "My Academic Pathway" or M.A.P.
-Be sure to ask your academic advisor to review your M.A.P.
+Raritan Valley students will be able to use a new degree audit tool called EduNav to register for classes and view your academic progress.
+Be sure to ask your academic advisor to review your academic plan.
 Careful planning will save you time and money.
-Make an appointment in the First Year Advising Office (C124) or the Advising and Counseling Office (C163) so you are sure you on the right track.
+Make an appointment with the Advising and Counseling Office (C163), so you are sure you on the right track.